What is the difference between 2D, 3D, 4D, HD, and 5D Imaging?

 Ultrasounds have been used since the 1950s.
 Many extensive studies over this time have shown that ultrasounds are not known to cause any harm to mother or baby.
 Discuss with your OB if you have any concerns.
 Many Oklahoma doctors carry our business cards to give to their clients.

 We can perform ultrasounds at any time during your pregnancy.
 However, the best time for 3D/4D images is between 28-32 weeks.
 After 32 weeks we can still get good pictures but the baby starts to get crowded.
-There is a link at the bottom of this page to help you determine which week to schedule based upon your due date and what service you are wanting to have with us.
+Click the button below to help you determine which week to schedule based upon your due date and what service you are wanting to have with us.

 All our imaging techs have been specially trained to do prenatal ultrasound imaging.
 We use state-of-the-art ultrasound equipment specifically calibrated for O/B and fetal imaging.

-No, a full bladder is not necessary.
-But, being well hydrated increases the transparency of the amniotic fluid which greatly affects the clarity of the images.
-If you want to maximize the likelihood of getting great images drink plenty of water for the 2 or 3 days before your appointment.
+No, a full bladder is not necessary, but being well-hydrated increases the transparency of the amniotic fluid which greatly affects the clarity of the images.
+If you want to maximize the likelihood of getting great images, drink plenty of water for the 3 to 5 days before your appointment.